DanielHaring/TYPO3-Crystalis/Documentation/Introduction/Index.rst

 Those versions will receive bugfixes until maintenance of the respective TYPO3 CMS version drops.

-The Language Service requires the third party extension *Static Info Tables (static_info_tables)* to be present and in addition it pre configures *RealURL (realurl)*.
-If you're planning to make use of it, please make sure those extensions are installed as well.
+The Language Service is capable of pre-configuring third-party extension *RealURL (realurl)* out of the box.
+If you're planning to make use of this feature, please make sure *RealURL* is installed as well.

 .. _about-doc: